Operator Product States on Tensor Powers of $C^\ast$-Algebras: Reduction Process

 Proposition~\ref{Pro:K2} then assures us that $a_R^+$ belongs to $\Kk_\omega \cap \Aa_R^+$.

 From above and Proposition~\ref{Pro:OrderQ}, we can conclude that $(\Bb_\omega,\Dd_1)$ is an order space with unit $1+\Kk_\omega$.
 As such, $\Bb_\omega$ can be endowed with an order seminorm $\llbracket \cdot \rrbracket$.
-The order unit, however, is not Archimedean, in general.
-Nevertheless, we can show that the order seminorm is in fact a norm.
+Since the parent ordered space of $\Kk_\omega$ is a $C^\ast$-algebra, Proposition~\ref{Pro:KIdeal} has actually far more reaching consequences, as explained next.